Annex 10 Data Protection Policy

 We promote Venture Trust activities in order to reach more people that can be beneficiaries of our personal development programmes.
 This is our legitimate interest and in certain circumstances we may assume that you are expecting us to inform you due to your professional activities or your previous relationship with Venture Trust.
 This maybe the case when:

-- you have been collaborating with us in the past;
+- you have collaborated with us in the past;

 - you have given us your business or personal card;

-- you have been attending some of our promotional events.
+- you have attended one or more of our promotional events.

 In these situations, we believe that Venture Trust has a legitimate interest in sending you information about our activities, nonetheless if we were wrong about your expectations of receiving our news, or you just want to stop receiving them, please let us know as explained below, and we will stop contacting you for this purpose.